 The Medicare Coverage Gap Discount Program is available nationwide.
-Because PERS Choice Medicare Part D PDP does not have a coverage gap, the discount program does not apply to you.
+CalPERS provides supplemental prescription drug coverage for you during the Coverage Gap phase, so the discount program does not apply to you.

-Instead, the plan continues to cover your drugs at your regular cost-sharing amount until you qualify for the Catastrophic Coverage Stage.
+Instead, the plan continues to cover your drugs at the applicable copayment until you qualify for the Catastrophic Coverage Stage.
 Please see Chapter 4, Section 5 for more information about your coverage during the Initial Coverage Stage.